Freeport, New York: Geography

 According to the United States Census Bureau, the village has a total area of 4.6 mi2.

 The village is bisected by east–west New York State Route 27 (Sunrise Highway).
 The Meadowbrook State Parkway defines its eastern boundary.

-The south part of the village is penetrated by several canals that allow access to the Atlantic Ocean by means of passage through salt marshes.
+The southern part of the village is penetrated by several canals that allow access to the Atlantic Ocean by means of passage through salt marshes.
 The oldest canal is the late 19th-century Woodcleft Canal.
 Freeport has extensive small-boat facilities and a resident fishing fleet, as well as charter and open water fishing boats.

+Climate

+According to the Köppen climate classification, Freeport has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.